 - Plan N: Similar to Plan M but has a higher deductible for drug coverage.

 To find the best fit for you, compare plans and get quotes from different insurance companies.

 How Much Does Wart Removal Cost?

-Wart removal costs vary according to several factors, including the size and number of warts, their location on the body, and the method of treatment used.
+Wart removal costs depend on a few things.
+The main ones are the size and number of warts, their location on the body, and the method of treatment used.

 Typically, wart removal costs $30 or less when performed at home with an over-the-counter product.
 Typically, wart removal costs around $200 for intralesional immunotherapy.

 Wart removal with pulsed dye laser therapy typically costs around $350.
 Cryotherapy – or freezing – is typically around $600 for wart removal.

 Warts are small, benign growths on the skin that result from the human papillomavirus, commonly known as HPV.
 Although there are over 100 types of HPV, only a select few cause warts.